This is a guest post by Jon Dykstra.

 One of the most important elements I look for when choosing a WordPress theme for a new website, is finding a theme with the right home page layout.
 When referring to home page in this article, I’m really referring to the front page.

 With literally tens of thousands of themes to choose from, there is a vast number home page layouts to choose from.
+Many are usable out of the box, while others may require some customization through a web design company.

 However, home page layout and design doesn’t stop with choosing a theme.
 Most themes offer options for home page layouts as well.
 Yes, it’s a process.